cliffy987/GameSpotStoreManager/README.md

 ## System Overview:

-In order for the front end to send and retrieve information from the database:
+In order for the front end to communicate with the database:
   - The frontend invokes method calls within the control layer.
   - The control layer gathers information from relevant user-entered fields and formats the information into a query string.
   - The query string is run on the database via Java Database Connector.